davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 Welcome to the UNIFR API e-puck's documentation.

-unifr_epi_epuck is a simple API wrapper that lets you control a real or simulated e-puck robot.
+unifr_api_epuck is a simple API wrapper that lets you control a real or simulated e-puck robot.
 Please find below the instructions to get started with the API for Python3.

 Submitted by: David Roman Frischer